 For many students, working part-time during their studies is an essential way to support themselves financially.
 These roles are also a way of gaining a wide range of transferable skills and demonstrating your professionalism to future employers.

 There is a wide variety of part-time jobs available for students.
 Opportunities exist across all industry sectors, including tutoring, care jobs, administrative/office work, marketing, advertising, PR, research as well as hospitality and retail.

-StudentJob advertises current vacancies on the University Careers Service’s CareerConnect system.
+The ABDN StudentJob Service has been set up to help students to secure part-time jobs and to support students who are already working part-time.
+Current vacancies are advertised on the University Careers and Employability Service’s CareerConnect system.
 Login with your university username and password.
 In CareerConnect you can opt to receive email alerts of new opportunities by going to My Profile/ Update Profile.

 Students often ask us if they should detail part-time work on their CV.
 The answer is “yes”.
 For example, a part-time role in a café or bar demonstrates a wide range of skills, such as developing experience in customer service, business awareness, teamwork and communication.

 The ABDNConnect Experience Programme is a structured Pathway that will provide you with a set of skills reflection and development activities to complete whilst undertaking a volunteering, part-time or paid internship opportunity and have your participation recognised on your Enhanced Transcript.